post-self/post-self.ink/content/about/writing.md

 :   Uploading is one-way and destructive.
 There is a loss behind every upload.
 The System itself is built on the backs of the lost.
 Climate grief remains a real issue.
 Finding ways to deal with grief and yet find the sweet in one's new life is part and parcel of the setting.

 Self-inserts
 :   Imagine yourself in a world you could come to love.
+An open universe invites you to imagine what you — yes, you! — might do with such a setting just as much as it invites you to create new characters of your own or use those of others (with permission!).
+The concept of a 'Mary Sue' is a toxic remnant of machismo in geek spaces and should not prevent you from exploring a lovely existence for yourself.

 ## Reconsider before writing this